alfredmed1387/HackerNewsAPICodingTest/README.md

 - Returned stories may be fewer than requested if the upstream API omits or removes stories.
 - All time values are returned as UTC.
 - No persistent storage is used; all cache is in-memory and resets on application restart.
-- **Endpoint Parameter Assumptions:**
-  - The query parameter `n` in `/api/hackernews?n=VALUE` determines the number of top stories to return.
-  - The default value for `n` is 10 if not provided.
-  - The maximum allowed value for `n` is 100; any value above this is capped to 100.
-  - If `n` is less than 1, it is set to the default (10).
-  - Requests with invalid `n` values (negative, zero, or excessively high) are automatically adjusted and not rejected unless egregiously out of bounds.
-  - If no stories are found, a 404 response is returned.
-  - API is stateless and does not retain request context between calls.

 ---